SciML/DiffEqDocs.jl/docs/src/tutorials/rode_example.md

 ## Example 2: Systems of RODEs

 As with the other problem types, there is an in-place version which is more efficient for systems.
-The signature is `f(u,p,t,W,du)`.
+The signature is `f(du,u,p,t,W)`.
 For example,

 ```julia
 using DifferentialEquations